griffithlab/rnabio.org/_posts/0008-08-01-TCR_BCR_analysis.md

 Rep1_ICBdT_AAACCTGCATGCCACG-1                          <NA>         Fibroblasts
 ```

-First we should use `groupby` to group our data into the categories that we want to plot.
+First, we should use `groupby` to group our data into the categories that we want to plot.

 ```R
 rep135_TCR_clones %>%